Product Roadmap: What's Coming Next Learn More

 I believe that all important settings are kept on the cameras themselves.
 When the Client program starts on the new computer, it will scan the LAN looking for cameras and import the settings from them.

 I agree with Fiona that FTP is based entirely on the server IP address.
 When the server is on the LAN, FTP will not attempt to access the internet.(caveat: I have no NVR.
 My individual cameras FTP motion recordings directly to the LAN FTP server.)On the cameras, there is an option in the FTP setup to "Test" the FTP settings.
-Took me several tries to get the FTP logon information/pa*sword/directory parameters correct.Should be relatively simple to do a "Test" with a live internet connection and also without a live internet connection.
+Took me several tries to get the FTP logon information/password/directory parameters correct.Should be relatively simple to do a "Test" with a live internet connection and also without a live internet connection.

 I know of no method to set a constant FTP file name on the Reolink RLC cameras.
 (Battery powered cameras do not support FTP at all.)(Lack broad experience with web cams, but some brands such as Wyze and Arlo also lack FTP.)The effect you seek may be possible some other way, such as: